Houston: Cityscape

 The city of Houston was incorporated in 1837 and adopted a ward system of representation shortly afterward, in 1840.
 The six original wards of Houston are the progenitors of the 11 modern-day geographically oriented Houston City Council districts, though the city abandoned the ward system in 1905 in favor of a commission government, and, later, the existing mayor–council government.

 Locations in Houston are generally classified as either being inside or outside the Interstate 610 loop.
 The "Inner Loop" encompasses a 97 mi2 area which includes Downtown, pre–World War II residential neighborhoods and streetcar suburbs, and newer high-density apartment and townhouse developments.
 Outside the loop, the city's typology is more suburban, though many major business districts—such as Uptown, Westchase, and the Energy Corridor—lie well outside the urban core.
 In addition to Interstate 610, two additional loop highways encircle the city: Beltway 8, with a radius of approximately 10 mi from Downtown, and State Highway 99 (the Grand Parkway), with a radius of 25 mi.
 Approximately 470,000 people lived within the Interstate 610 loop, while 1.65 million lived between Interstate 610 and Beltway 8 and 2.25 million lived within Harris County outside Beltway 8 in 2015.

 Though Houston is the largest city in the United States without formal zoning regulations, it has developed similarly to other Sun Belt cities because the city's land use regulations and legal covenants have played a similar role.
 Regulations include mandatory lot size for single-family houses and requirements that parking be available to tenants and customers.
+In 1998, Houston relaxed its mandatory lot sizes from 5,000 square feet to 3,500 square feet, which spurred housing construction in the city dramatically.

 Such restrictions have had mixed results.
 Though some have blamed the city's low density, urban sprawl, and lack of pedestrian-friendliness on these policies, others have credited the city's land use patterns with providing significant affordable housing, sparing Houston the worst effects of the 2008 real estate crisis.
 The city issued 42,697 building permits in 2008 and was ranked first in the list of healthiest housing markets for 2009.
 In 2019, home sales reached a new record of $30 billion.

 In referendums in 1948, 1962, and 1993, voters rejected efforts to establish separate residential and commercial land-use districts.
 Consequently, rather than a single central business district as the center of the city's employment, multiple districts and skylines have grown throughout the city in addition to Downtown, which include Uptown, the Texas Medical Center, Midtown, Greenway Plaza, Memorial City, the Energy Corridor, Westchase, and Greenspoint.